djfanatix/Vanmoof/README.md

 This integration supports both older VanMoof SX1/S1 bikes and newer S3/X3 bikes.
 It provides bike telemetry sensors and a Bluetooth-based device tracker.

+## Donations
+If you appreciate the integration: [Buy me a Beer](https://www.paypal.com/paypalme/pieterverougstraete)

 ## Features

 - **BLE Connectivity** — Works with native Bluetooth and BLE proxies (ESPHome, Shelly, etc.)